devMuangi/comfyCommerce/README.md

 # comfyHouse
-This is a simple e-commerce  site that i built using vanilla-js.
+A simple e-commerce site in vanilla-js.

 The contents are hosted at contentful.

 Visit vanilla-js-commerce.netlify.app to view it live.